-I can’t share all the discussions and emotions through this blog post, but I can give you a look at key ideas and takeaways from the conference.
+I can’t share all the discussions and emotions in this blog post, but I can give you a look at key ideas and takeaways from the conference.

-Being culture champions is not that much easier than being a pilot.
-Only if the lift overcomes the weight and thrust defeats the drag – a plane can lift-off and fly.
+Being culture champions is not easier than being a pilot.
+Only if lift overcomes weight and thrust defeats drag can a plane lift off and fly.

 The same concept fits perfectly into the workplace environment.
 I loved this comparison shared by Robert Ellis, Founder and Executive Coach at Futurosity.

 Here are the four forces you need to keep in mind:

 - Lift is everything that makes you excited to come to work (e.g., good relationships with your colleagues, the atmosphere of the workplace, etc.).

 - Weight is everything that makes you want to stay at home and in your bed (e.g., stress, tiredness, conflicts, etc.).